Putin orders withdrawal of Russian troops in visit to Syrian base

 "If terrorists will raise their heads ever again, we will strike them with such force that they have never seen before," Putin said in remarks Monday that were broadcast on the state-owned Russia 24 new channel.

-Putin's Syria visit comes two days after the Iraqi military said in a statement that it had "fully liberated" all of Iraq's territory of "ISIS terrorist gangs" and retaken full control of the Iraqi-Syrian border.
+Putin's Syria visit came two days after the Iraqi military said in a statement that it had "fully liberated" all of Iraq's territory of "ISIS terrorist gangs" and retaken full control of the Iraqi-Syrian border.

-"We defeated Daesh (ISIS) through our unity and sacrifice for the nation.
-Long live Iraq and its people," Iraqi Prime Minister Haider Al-Abadi wrote on Twitter.

 ISIS captured huge chunks of territory in Iraq and Syria in 2014 and announced the creation of a caliphate on those lands.
-At the height of its power, the group controlled more than 34,000 square miles of territory from the Mediterranean coast to south of Baghdad.

-The campaign to eradicate ISIS has taken more than three years and about 25,000 coalition airstrikes.
-The group was pushed out of Mosul and Raqqa, its de facto capitals in Iraq and Syria, this year, and has since lost almost all of the areas it once controlled.
+The campaign to eradicate the terror group has taken more than three years.
+ISIS was pushed out of Mosul and Raqqa, its de facto capitals in Iraq and Syria, this year, and has since lost almost all of the areas it once controlled.